March 15, 2008

 - Former Chairman of E-Lab, company that applied cultural anthropology to invent new methods of behavior-based market research

-- Chairman of Foothold Technology, company bringing the benefits of application service technology to the non-profit sector
+- Former Chairman of Foothold Technology, a company bringing the benefits of application service technology to the non-profit sector

 - Wrote Fumbling the Future: How Xerox Invented, Then Ignored Personal Computing -- widely celebrated as one of the classic books of the Information Age